Starfish-develop/Starfish/README.md

 Memoization of python, using a decorator might be helpful, to have a dict of which grid parameters have been loaded
 * https://wiki.python.org/moin/PythonDecoratorLibrary#Memoize
 * can set a max number of spectra to keep in cache

-First create a master HDF5 file from the raw spectra, and then make Willie's derivative grids from this.
-Specific to an instrument, or a wl range, etc.

-* create an intermediate spectrum object?
-    * has tasks to resample to a different wl
-    * can do air to vac conversion

 ### How to implement